Class 1 - Introduction and Fundamentals

 Haydn's last Symphony is known as the "London" symphony, as it was the last in a series of twelve symphonies written for English audiences.

 The first movement of the symphony is again in Sonata form.
-This particular movement is a monothematic version of sonata form, where the second theme is a version of the first theme in a different key.
 The first movement leads off with a slow introduction in the tonic minor key.

-The second movement is a slow movement in sonata form.
+The slow second movement is in sonata form.

 Following the traditional scheme, the third movement is a minuet and trio.